-WEC Energy Group (WEC) is expected to deliver a year-over-year decline in earnings on higher revenues when it reports results for the quarter ended June 2022.
-This widely-known consensus outlook gives a good sense of the company's earnings picture, but how the actual results compare to these estimates is a powerful factor that could impact its near-term stock price.
+The market expects WEC Energy Group (WEC) to deliver a year-over-year decline in earnings on higher revenues when it reports results for the quarter ended June 2020.
+This widely-known consensus outlook is important in assessing the company's earnings picture, but a powerful factor that might influence its near-term stock price is how the actual results compare to these estimates.

 While management's discussion of business conditions on the earnings call will mostly determine the sustainability of the immediate price change and future earnings expectations, it's worth having a handicapping insight into the odds of a positive EPS surprise.

 Zacks Consensus Estimate

 This electricity and natural gas provider is expected to post quarterly earnings of $0.69 per share in its upcoming report, which represents a year-over-year change of -6.8%.

 Revenues are expected to be $1.60 billion, up 0.8% from the year-ago quarter.